 The ambassador regularly checks with Harness Cloud if any upgrades are available and then upgrades the downstream On-Premises Harness installation.

-The Connected On-Premises installation are available in 2 flavors
+The Connected On-Premises installation are available in 2 flavors:

-- Docker-based connected on-prem installer
+- Docker-based connected on-premises installer

-- Kubernetes based connected on-prem installer
+- Kubernetes based connected on-premises installer